 Dr. Shu is the founder of Medical Volunteers International (MVI), and he is currently serving as MVI President.

 MVI’s aim is to provide Chinese physicians and physicians of other ethnicities with useful information about international medical volunteering, and to build a platform for volunteers exchanging and sharing personal experiences.
 Through connection and communication with other international medical volunteer organizations, MVI will help their members find suitable volunteer projects.
-Meanwhile MVI will actively create and initiate its own projects in Haiti, Cambodia and Senegal beginning in 2018.
+Meanwhile MVI will actively create and initiate its own projects in Haiti and Cambodia beginning in 2018.
 These projects will focus on helping areas in urgent need of medical resources and supplies, as well as patients in need of necessary medical treatments.

 In 2014, Dr.Steven Shu joined the “No-Scalpel Vasectomy International, Inc”, an international medical volunteer organization led by Dr. Doug Stein.
 Dr.Shu made a total of five trips to the Philippines and Haiti in the past three years.